› Business Loans › Delaware

 Here are the documents and additional information required for all Delaware business loans:

 SBA Loan options require additional documents and information, such as business tax returns, financial statements, and a formal business plan.
-Visit our SBA Loan page for further information and learn what’s needed for the application.
+Visit our SBA Loan page for further details and learn what’s needed for the application.

 You can begin the application process by calling us or filling out our one-page online application.
 Either way, you’ll be asked to enter the information from the previous section along with your desired funding amount.

 Once you apply, a representative will contact you to explain the repayment structure, rates, and terms of your available options.
-This way, you won’t have to worry about any surprises or hidden fees during repayment.
+This way, you won’t have to worry about surprises or hidden fees during repayment.

 If and when you’re approved, funds for Business Term Loans, Business Lines of Credit, Working Capital Loans, Equipment Financing, Merchant Cash Advance, Revenue-Based Business Loans, and Accounts Receivable Factoring should then appear in your business bank account in anywhere from 24 hours to one week.
 For SBA Loans, it usually takes 3-5 weeks (or more in some cases) to receive funding.